mikyoch/satoshi-coin-flip/README.md

 A sample UI for presenting the time locked satoshi coin flip.

+Note: This example is developed on Sui DevNet and intermediate releases might affect its availability.

 ## Introduction

-We present a fair way to conduct a 50 / 50 chance game.
+We present a fair method to use Sui blockchain in order to conduct a 50 / 50 chance game.

 We model it after a coin flip since the chances are 50%.<br/>
 The theory backing this project was presented by Kostas Chalkias (Mysten Labs Head of Cryptography) at the GAME3R Forum in Novemeber of 2022.>><br/>